bassista/camel-kie/README.md

 * Wait for features to be deployed (specifically bundle camel-kie-example-routes should be in an active state)
 * to test the service, copy camel-kie-example/example-routes/src/test/resources/in.txt to /tmp/camel-kie-example
 * ensure the file was collected and that an /tmp/camel-kie-example/out.txt was created where the "to" numbers are obfuscated with XXXX characters
+* You're done!
+You've just run a camel route which loaded rules from a maven repository, executed them and changed the payload masking out the phone numbers into X's